 Flex Credits are calculated based on salary, age and gender.
-Everyone receives enough credits to buy option B Health and Dental and two times salary in Life and AD&D Insurance.
-Additional insurance options are offered and the employee pays any addition costs by payroll deduction.
+Everyone receives enough credits to buy option B Health and Dental and two times salary in Life and AD&D Insurance and core LTD. Additional insurance options are offered and the employee pays any addition costs by payroll deduction.

-- You receive Flex Credits yearly.
-You use these to pay for the flexible benefits in the Choices program.
-You may also use your own after-tax dollars to pay for benefits through payroll deductions. - Each of your flexible benefits includes a number of options.
-Besides selecting an option, you must also enroll those dependants who are eligible for coverage and who you wish to cover under your plan. - · Each option has a "price tag."
-This is the cost to you for that benefit. - · If Flex Credits remain after you've added up your price tags, you can choose to deposit them in the Healthcare Reimbursement Account (HCRA) and / or Flex Group Registered Retirement Savings Plan (Flex GRRSP). - The number of Flex Credits you receive and the price tags for each option will be provided on the Easyflex enrollment site.
+- · You receive Flex Credits yearly.
+The enrolment system uses these to pay for the flexible benefits in the Choices program you select.
+If your choices exceed the Flex Credits you receive you must use your own after-tax dollars to pay for remaining benefits costs through payroll deductions. - · Each of your flexible benefits includes a number of options.
+Besides selecting an option, you must also enroll those dependents who are eligible for coverage and who you wish to cover under your plan. - · Each option has a "price tag."
+This is the cost to you for that benefit. - · If Flex Credits remain after the system has added up your price tags, you can choose to deposit them in the Healthcare Reimbursement Account (HCRA) and / or the Flex Group Registered Retirement Savings Plan (RRSP). - · The number of Flex Credits you receive and the price tags for each option will be shown on the Flexit360 enrollment site.
 Overall, you will receive enough Flex Credits to purchase Option B throughout the program.